t>

 tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

-Assessing tree damage is the first step toward tree repair.
-This process can be as simple as walking around the tree and noting visible signs of stress, or it may require a more in-depth investigation depending on the tree’s size, age, and condition.
+Assessing tree damage is the first step toward repair.
+This can range from a simple visual inspection to a more detailed evaluation depending on the tree’s size, age, and condition.

 Common visible signs of tree damage include: